 Reflect on the Truth

-1. Jesus’ life and prayer was to glorify the Father.
-How is your heart – your words, your actions, your desires, your motivations – oriented toward this same purpose?
-How might Jesus’ example of a life of prayer devoted to God’s glory be an invitation for you to experience more intimacy with Him?
+1. How is your heart – your words, your actions, your desires, your motivations – helping you to see your need for rest?
+Are you tired?
+Are you weary?
+How might Jesus’ words of invitation in this passage be a doorway for you to experience more intimacy with Him?

 Depend on the Spirit

 Ask the Holy Spirit to help you see the deeper longings, desires or motives in your heart that these thoughts are pointing to.
-(For example: you may write down, “Father, I truly do want to glorify you.
-Though, I admit that I struggle with the tension between my will and your will.
-Please guide me by your Spirit.”)
+(For example: you may write down, “Jesus, I so desire to come, take and learn.
+I’m not sure where to start, but I’m willing to take this first step.”)
 The Lord can help us discern the path forward – through His word, His Spirit, His people.